Qualytics/qualytics-helm-public/README.md

 `helm dependency build; helm install qualytics ./`

-As part of the install process, an nginx ingress will be configured with a publicly accessible IP address.
+As part of the install process, an nginx ingress will be configured with an inbound IP address.
 Make note of this IP address as it is needed for the fourth and final step!

 ### 4. Register your deployment's web application